//this is the mailchimp popup form //ShareThis code for sharing images

 7. There is a high level of trust between employees, including leadership roles and staff

-8. You invest a lot of resources in training
+8. You invest a lot of resources in talent development and training

 9. Your company is doing well financially

+Nike is a prime example of a company with a great organizational culture.
 All it takes is one look at Nike’s workplace, and you will realize how energetic the employees are.
-Who wouldn’t be if your company is willing to shut down the office one whole week for a “quick” mental health break?
+Who wouldn’t be if your company is willing to shut down the office for one whole week for a “quick” mental health break?

 And yet, there’s more to Nike’s current culture than happy employees.
 The company aims to achieve greatness both inside and outside of work, and this goal is clear to all members of the organization.

 If there are ways to identify a good organizational culture, a bad one also has telltale signs.
-Here are some of the things that you should look out for:
+Here are some of the examples of an unhealthy team culture:

 1. The shared values of your company are not clear, especially to the employees

-2. Even your managers are not sure what your core values are and could not lead by example
+2. Even your managers are not sure what your core values are and cannot lead by example (check out our article on three types of toxic managers for more information)

 3. The turnover rate in your company is high